 This method looked very promising at first.
 The problem is that it's more of an "outlier" method than a "blunder" method.
 That is, it's good for coming up with a more robust solution for normally or Rayleigh distributed data that has a few outlying points whose rejection would result in a better answer.
 It's not intended for data which is normally distributed, but with occasional blunders.

 This is a really easy solution both to understand and to implement.
-With a little work, you could generalize it to handle Rayleigh-distributed astrometric residuals, as well as Gaussian distributed data.
-But you do still have a binary solution: observations are either "in" or "out", with no recognition of the fact that real-world data is sometimes, instead, "probably good" or "probably wrong".
+You can click here to see an implementation of both kurtosis rejection and blunder management (the method described below).
+With a little work, you could generalize kurtosis rejection to handle Rayleigh-distributed astrometric residuals, as well as Gaussian.
+But, as with the previous methods, you still have a binary solution: observations are either "in" or "out", with no recognition of the fact that real-world data is sometimes, instead, "probably good" or "probably wrong".

-I've come up with a fourth possible solution, outlined below.
-It seems to work well.
-It does lacks mathematical rigor, and I've had to resort to "hand-waving" arguments in places.
+I've come up with a fifth possible solution, which I'm calling blunder management.
+It seems to work well, better in some ways than the others listed above.
+It does lack mathematical rigor (as do the above methods to one degree or another) and I've had to resort to "hand-waving" arguments in places.
 With those warnings :

 In reality, if an observation is twenty standard deviations from prediction, its likelihood of being a blunder is near-certain; you'd expect that to happen in a truly normal distribution about once or twice in the lifetime of the universe.
 If an observation is within a standard deviation of prediction, it's probably not a blunder.
 In between, there is a murky area where it's harder to say, and depends, in part, on how often blunders occur.